clburlison/clburlison.com/content/post/2018-02-07-macos-beta-images.md

 your primary machine unless it is already on the beta track.
 Remember "hacky" above?

-1. Use autodmg with a 10.13.x installer to create a .dmg.
+1. Use autodmg with a 10.13.x installer to create a dmg.
     {{< image classes="fancybox center clear" src="/images/2018-02-07/autodmg.gif" title="Using Autodmg" >}}
 1. Mount the 10.13.X ouput dmg with.
     ```bash